in4it/terraform-modules/modules/cis/README.md

 - 5.4 Ensure the default security group of every VPC restricts all traffic

-### Todo
+### Controls covered by general module:
+- 1.8 Ensure IAM password policy requires a minimum length of 14 or greater
+- 1.9 Ensure IAM password policy prevents password reuse
+-
 - 4.16 Ensure AWS Security Hub is enabled
--